hawkinsw/medava/README.md

 Great.
 Let's add a method to the `Medicine` class that will allow clients to ask about a `Medicine`'s schedule.
 In the superclass, `Medicine`, we will want that method to return some baseline or reasonable default schedule for all medicines in the absence of a more specific schedule provided by a subclass.
 The problem is that a default really doesn't exist!
 It seems dangerous to assume that if a subclass of the `Medicine` class simply omits an overriding implementation of this method that that the drug is uncontrolled.
 What are we to do?

-Let's say this: If you want to be a `Medicine`, then you *must* implement your own version of this getter method. `Medicine` will not provide you with a default!
+Let's make this rule: If you want to be a `Medicine`, then you *must* implement your own version of a getter method that returns its schedule. `Medicine` will not provide you with a default!
 Java gives us the power to say such a thing!
-How cool!
-Add the following abstract method declaration to the `Medicine` class:
+How cool?
+Add the following _abstract method_ declaration to the `Medicine` class:

 ```Java
     public abstract MedicineSchedule getSchedule();
 ```

 This causes a problem, doesn't it?
 If there is no implementation of a method that a declaration promises to exist, it is impossible to actually create an instance of that class.
 I mean, what would happen if you had created an instance of `Medicine` and you called `getSchedule` on that instance?
 There's no implementation!
 The presence of a single abstract method in a class in Java is enough to make the entire class abstract.
 An abstract class itself cannot be instantiated.
-Only subclasses of an abstract class can be instantiated.
+Only subclasses of an abstract class can be instantiated (remember the difference between `List` and `ArrayList`?).
 Change the declaration of the `Medicine` class so that it includes the `abstract` keyword:

 ```Java
 public abstract class Medicine {